 The problem with money in politics is not so much the amount that is spent on campaigns as it is who pays for them, what they get in return, and how that affects public policy, spending priorities, and even war.
 Thanks to decades of rulings by Justices and politicians who molded the law to favor elite interests, corporations today are granted so-called “rights” that empower them to deny citizens the right to full democracy.

-transparency for money in elections
+transparency for politics

 It is important to remember that transparent governments allow the public to review government practices as completely as possible.
 Increasing standards of transparency and accountability for decisions while adding controls for self-interested abuse of the democratic system.
 The federal law requiring partial or full disclosure of previously unreleased documents controlled by the government, the Freedom of Information Act, is not effective having been degraded by President George W. Bush’s OPEN Government Act (Openness Promotes Effectiveness in our National Government) and President Barack Obama’s Executive Order 13526.

-state and local money in elections
+state and local money politics

 Just how much cash is being spent independently on elections for state office or in the 39 states that elect their lower court judges?
 The answer is unknown in most states, according to the latest National Institute on Money in State Politics analysis of disclosure requirements for independent spending.
 They found that only fifteen states ‘require full disclosure of both forms of independent spending: express advocacy and electioneering communications’.
 Amazingly, twenty-six states fail to provide clear disclosure of election spending making state politics a perfect arena for corruption without any transparency.